gregorplop/postdoc/README.md

 ## postdoc.
-### PostgreSQL-based Electronic Document Management framework for Xojo
+### A PostgreSQL-based Electronic Document Management framework for Xojo
 postdoc aims to be a way for Xojo developers to easily create workflow-enabled EDM applications.
 It abstracts the underlying database structure for storing metadata as well as version and status information.
 In addition to that, it provides a mechanism for storing binary content outside the database, while providing access to it via the same database connection.
 - - -
 ### The state of postdoc.